SunCents Logo SunCents

 Incentives & Tax Credits

-• Florida Sales Tax Exemption: You pay zero state sales tax on the purchase of your solar equipment, saving you hundreds of dollars.
+• Sales Tax Exemption: You will not pay Florida's 6% sales tax on the purchase of your solar equipment, reducing the upfront cost of the system by over a thousand dollars.

 Policy Status